gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 Devtron has a large vision, in their words they are a "Tool integration platform for Kubernetes".

-They have a Helm chart that serves for a workload definition
+- They have a Helm chart that serves for a workload definition

-TODO

-"Helm apps"
-CI/CD + gitops
-operations metrics
-They have a onechart like chart they integrate CI/CD bunch of inventory views wants to be everything
+- Devtron can be installed with an embedded CI platform.
+- Devtron integrates deeply with ArgoCD to implement GitOps for gitops based continuous delivery.

+Devtron has great support for application debugging, they bring together Kubernetes events and manifests, applications logs and basic metrics in one view.

 #### Humanitec